Sussex Guide:

 You’ll find country footpaths within minutes of leaving Rosebud Cottage.
-Follow the nearby Upper Horseshoe route and enjoy wonderful views both beyond Brighton and towards the coast.

 Swim at the nearby coast.
 Or just watch the waves!